thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 and the `id` attribute can be matched using the regex `hpFirmName$`.

+### Pagination

 Finally, let's examine how to handle pagination.
 Below is a screenshot of the pager that shows up at the bottom of the results.

 ![Pager](/assets/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination/pager.png)

-We need to click on each page number link, starting with page 2, in order to get all of the  results.
-As before, we also need a way of determining when the results have finished laoding after we have clicked a page number link.
+In order to get all of the results, we need to click on each page number link, starting with page 2.
+Same as before, we also need a way of determining when the results have finished loading after clicking a page number link.

-Note that in the screenshot above the currently selected page (2) has it's background color set differently than the other pages.
+Note that in the screenshot above the currently selected page (2) has its background color set differently than the other pages.
 If we look at the style attribute for the selected page we can see that the selected page has its background color set while all of the other non-selected pages do not.